Latex Versus Latex-Free Tonometer Tip Covers

 Are there latex-free tonometer tip covers on the market?
-Unfortunately, there are no latex-free tonometer tip covers at this time.
-The entirety of Tono-Pen covers available on the market contains latex.
+Unfortunately, there are no latex-free tip covers at this time.
+All tip cover options for both the Tono-Pen and Accupen on the market contain latex.

-For the majority of eye patients, using latex tip covers are a viable option.
+For the majority of eye patients, using disposable latex tip covers is a viable option.
 The covers provide the necessary sanitation standards to keep your patients safe.
-As long as a patient does not have an allergy to latex, using a tonometer pen with this cover remains a solid option to measure eye pressure.
+As long as a patient does not have an allergy to latex, using tip cover supplied from a reliable manufacturer on your tonometer pen remains a solid option to measure eye pressure.

 What should you do if a patient is allergic to latex?

-However, there are other methods for measuring pressure for patients with latex allergies that you can employ.
-Methods such as the use of air-puff tonometry should be the starting point if you know your patient has or may have a reaction to latex covers.
+However, there are other methods for measuring pressure for patients with latex allergies that are both safe and effective to use.
+Methods such as the use of air-puff tonometry should be the starting point if you know your patient has or may have a reaction to latex.

 Additional information on latex-free tonometer tip covers